Lorenzooone/cc3dsfs/README.md

 ## Features

-- Performance-focused design, with low latency for both audio and video (measured to oscillate between 1 and 2 frames).
+- Performance-focused design, with low latency for both audio and video (measured to oscillate between 1 and 2 frames on 120hz displays).
 - Option to split the screens in separate windows, to address them separately.
 - Make your game run in fullscreen mode.
 If you own multiple displays, you can even use one per-window.
 - Many builtin crop options for the screens.